-4.22 LD had uploaded a "Work Safety Alert" on its website to help raise the safety awareness of employers, contractors and workers.
-The Alert summarised recent fatal and serious work accidents, and highlighted general safety precautionary measures.
+4.22 LD had uploaded the "Work Safety Alert" and "Systemic Safety Alert" on its website respectively to help raise the safety awareness of employers, contractors and workers and to remind the Registered Safety Officers and Registered Safety Auditors in exercising their statutory functions to advise their employers/clients to fulfill their safety responsibilities and render the necessary assistance.
+The Work Safety Alert summarised recent fatal and serious work accidents, and highlighted general safety precautionary measures whereas the Systemic Safety Alert provided accident prevention measures arising from the major systemic problems.